ademirhan/quikstor-thirdparty-access/docs/Overview.md

 Before getting started with the API there are a few things you as the developer should be familiar with.

-######  HTTPS
+#### HTTPS
+All web API requests must use an HTTPS connection.
+All usecured requests received by the API will receive an error response.

-- HTTP GET
+#### HTTP GET
-- HTTP POST
+#### HTTP POST
+All requests to the web API must use the HTTP POST method.
+All information passed to the server through HTTP GET and DELETE methods are inherently insecure as browsers and mobile devices may cache request URLs.
+While this breaks RESTful API conventions, it is necessary to meet the security requirements of the API.

-- Authentication
+#### Authentication
-- JavaScript Object Notation (JSON): All returned data objects are in this form by default.
+#### JavaScript Object Notation (JSON)
+All returned data objects are in this form by default.
 : All returned data objects (except the AuthToken) can be in this form if requested from the API.
 - OAuth 2.0: API authorization is handled by OAuth validation and tokens.